KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

     - A `Full Item Description` field - This is the long description of our item.
 It should be detailed.
     - A `Lore Entry` field - This is our lore snippet for the item, they're optional but users like to read them sometimes.
     - An `Item Tier` field - This is what tier our item will appear in. `ItemTier.Lunar` for example.
-    - An `Item Model Path` field  - This is the path to our item model in our asset bundle.
-Like `"@MyModName:Assets/Models/Prefabs/Item/OmnipotentEgg/OmnipotentEgg.prefab"`
+    - An `Item Model` field  - This is the direct reference to our model in our asset bundle.
+We need to load it in when we set this, and we can do it with our MainAsset file.
+Like `MainAssets.LoadAsset<type>("nameoffile.extension");`
-    - An `Item Icon Path` field - This is the path to our item icon in our asset bundle.
-Like `"@MyModName:Assets/Textures/Icons/Item/OmnipotentEgg.png"`
+    - An `Item Icon` field - This is the direct reference to our item icon in our asset bundle.
+We need to load it in when we set this, and we can do it with our MainAsset file.
+Like `MainAssets.LoadAsset<type>("nameoffile.extension");`
     - An `Initialization` method - Necessary in ordering your code execution flow in your items/item base (or what executes in what order).
 Also in the context of this tutorial, it will allow you to easily pass through the config file provided to you automatically by BepinEx to allow easy config entries.
 More on this later.
     - An `Item Display Rule Setup` method - Necessary for an easy time setting up the actual ingame display for your item models.
 The `ItemDisplayRuleDict` we return from this method will allow us to attach our item display rules to our item definition.
     - A `Hooks` method - Necessary to keep track of what events/methods we subscribe to that we use to give our item its functionality.